 Urgent care services are there to deal with problems requiring prompt medical attention but are not live threatening.
 These can often be managed by staff based in GP practices.

-However, should you require urgent care when your GP practice is closed, there is an urgent care centre available at Dr Piper House in Darlington 8am – 6pm, and at Darlington Memorial Hospital 6pm – 8am.
+However, should you require urgent care when your GP practice is closed, there is an urgent care centre available at Darlington Memorial Hospital 24 hours a day.
+We would advise you to contact NHS 111 who can book you an appointment into the urgent care centre.

-It is the CCGs intention to base the Urgent Care Centre at Darlington Memorial Hospital 24 hours a day, this will allow staff to assess patients and decide whether they need to be seen by urgent care or in A&E. Staff within urgent care will be able to arrange blood tests, X-rays and scans if this is felt to be necessary and seek specialist opinion if required.
+Staff can assess patients and decide whether they need to be seen by urgent care or in A&E. Staff within urgent care can arrange blood tests, X-rays and scans if this is felt to be necessary and seek specialist opinion if required.

 The urgent care service can already access patients’ full GP medical record, which A&E cannot, though this will be available widely through the Great North Care Record.